Magnesium and Brain Health

 Other researchers in a review article documented that magnesium enhances the activity of three important enzymes involved in energy production.
 Several of these enzymes are stimulated directly by a Magnesium-isocitrate complex and by free magnesium ions.

 Unfortunately, according to research published in Advances in Nutrition, only about 50 percent of the United States population consumes the daily requirement of magnesium from their diets.
 This research also stated that the 2015 Dietary Guidelines Advisory Committee characterized magnesium as a “shortfall nutrient of public health concern”.
 This dietary inadequacy is not limited to the United States.
-For example, a study published in Nutrients reported that 72 percent of the Spanish population did not meet the EFSA recommended intakes of magnesium from their diets.
+For example, a study published in Nutrients reported that 72 percent of the Spanish population did not meet the EFSA-recommended intake of magnesium from their diets.

 If insufficient amounts of magnesium are found in the diet, a dietary supplement containing magnesium may be warranted to help support normal brain health.
 Magnesium bisglycinate chelate is highly bioavailable.
 There are many studies that demonstrate its bioavailability through various stages in the body.
 This highly bioavailable source of supplementary magnesium can help provide adequate nutrition to support the health of the brain.